-Guided by the sustainable development goals of the United Nations for 2030, we want sustainability to be present in all our activities.
-Sustainability is in the core of Vapo Group's strategy and purpose "Sustainable Everyday Living".
-Our sustainability aim is to make Vapo Group a net positive company by considering the impact of our operations, products and services on environment, health, society and knowledge.
+Guided by the sustainable development goals of the United Nations for 2030, we want sustainability to be presented in all of our activities.
+We have conducted a comprehensive review of our sustainability strategy in 2021.
+The renewed sustainability strategy ensures that sustainability is in the core of Neova Group's strategy and purpose - Creating Green Growth.
+Our sustainability aim is to create green growth through net positive products and services by considering the impact on environment, health, society, and knowledge 1.

-Responsibility is the foundation for Vapo Group's operations.2 Vapo Group aims to respond to future needs by creating solutions for sustainable everyday living.
+Responsibility is the foundation for Neova Group's operations.
+Neova Group aims to respond to future needs by creating solutions for sustainable everyday living.
 We use natural raw materials to produce growing media, bedding materials and new peat-based innovations that promote sustainable development.
 We also provide peat for local heat and steam production.

-Vapo Group's big sustainability objectives, including environmental strategy targets, were approved by Vapo Group's Board of Directors in June 2019.
-The long-term goals will be determined in detail in the beginning of 2020.
-Our sustainability objectives focus on two areas:
+Neova Group's big sustainability objectives 3, including environmental strategy targets, were approved by Neova Group's Board of Directors in January 2022.
+Our mid-term and long-term goals have been defined for the three areas of sustainability, environmental, social and financial sustainability, with selected themes.